osohq/oso/docs/getting-started/policies/index.rst

 In a rule body
 ^^^^^^^^^^^^^^

-The most obvious way to write an ``if`` statement in Polar is to add a body to a rule.
+The most common way to write an ``if`` statement in Polar is to add a body to a rule.
 The following rule allows **any** actor to approve **any** expense report:

 .. code-block:: polar